zzzgit/hakim/README.md

 whether the string don't begin with a certain word

-### hasLeading
+### leadWith

-where the first member of the string is belong to a certain kind of characters(more details on elements chapter)
+whether the first member of the string belongs to a certain kind of characters(more details on elements section)

-### noLeading
+### notLeadWith

-where the first member of the string is `not` belong to a certain kind of characters(more details on elements chapter)
+whether the first member of the string does `not` belong to a certain kind of characters(more details on elements section)

 ## entities